sarvalabs/js-moi-sdk/docs/source/getting-started.rst

 essential details such as the recipient address, interaction type, fule price, fuel limit, and so on.

-**Transaction**
+**Operation**

-A Transaction is an individual operation encapsulated within an interaction.
+An Operation is a discrete action encapsulated within an Interaction.
 It is responsible for executing specific actions, such as asset creation, transfer, minting, burning, logic deployment, invocation, or enlist.
-Each transaction includes key details like the type of action being performed and the associated payload.
-Transactions are processed as part of an interaction, and their execution directly impacts the state of participants and contributes to changes in the overall network state.
+Each operation includes key details like the type of action being performed and the associated payload.
+Operations are processed as part of an interaction, and their execution directly impacts the state of participants and contributes to changes in the overall network state.

 **Asset**